biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

   demultiplexing            : NO
   demulti_fast5             : NO

-  filtering                 : nanoq
+  filtering                 : NO
   mapping                   : graphmap

   counting                  : nanocount
   discovery                 : NO

   cram_conv                 : NO
   subsampling_cram          : 50

   saveSpace                 : NO
-  email                     : lucacozzuto@crg.es
+  email                     : username@domain

-  Sending the email to lucacozzuto@crg.es
+  Sending the email to username@domain

   ----------------------CHECK TOOLS -----------------------------
   basecalling : guppy
-  > demultiplexing will be skipped mapping : graphmap filtering : nanoq counting : nanocount
+  > demultiplexing will be skipped mapping : graphmap
+  > filtering will be skipped
+  counting : nanocount
   > discovery will be skipped
   --------------------------------------------------------------
-  Monitor the execution with Nextflow Tower using this URL: https://tower.nf/orgs/Bioinfo_CRG/workspaces/MoP/watch/54rW5nmBxt43
+  Monitor the execution with Nextflow Tower using this url https://tower.nf/user/anna-delgado-tejedor/watch/5MePdfTHV9xGyK
-  Td

-and go to the tower website again using the link in the log:
+Now, you can go to the tower website again using the link in the log:

 .. image:: images/tower_mop.png
   :width: 800

 When the pipeline is finished we can also receive a mail.